apache/druid/docs/api-reference/automatic-compaction-api.md

 ### Update capacity for compaction tasks

 Update the capacity for compaction tasks.
-Maximum number of compaction tasks is limited by `ratio` and `max`.
-`ratio` is ratio of the total task slots to the compaction task slots and the `max` is the number of task slots for compaction tasks.

 The minimum number of compaction tasks is 1 and the maximum is 2147483652.

 #### URL

 <code class="postAPI">POST</code> <code>/druid/coordinator/v1/config/compaction/taskslots</code>

 #### Query parameters

+To limit the maximum number of compaction tasks, use the optional query parameters `ratio` and `max`:

 * `ratio` (optional)
   * Type: Float
   * Default: 0.1